dullhunk/whats-the-story-learning-glory/index.md

 | Average                                                       | **9.1**    | **1.3**  | **0.6**   | **15.9**     |

-_Table 1: Frequency of keywords in annual reviews by year, 2015 to 2024_
+Table 1: Frequency of keywords in annual reviews by year, 2015 to 2024

+---
 <!--
 ### Jekyll Themes